 Meanwhile, place the dried ingredients in a separate bowl.
 Then the wet ingredients in another, except for the milk and vinegar – place these 2 ingredients together in a separate bowl, and allow to curdle for around 15 minutes.

 Now mix the chopped nuts and dried ingredients together in a large bowl, and then make a well shape in the middle.

 Add in the wet ingredients, including the milk and vinegar (ensuring first that it has curdled), and mix into a thick batter, don’t over mix.
 If it is too doughy add a little bit more milk to loosen it up into a thick batter rather than a dough.

 Next, prepare a suitable loaf tin – the internal measurements of mine were 9 x 4½ x 2½ inches – by lining it with greaseproof paper (parchment paper in the US).
 Then spoon your mixture into the tin, and place in your preheated oven until golden on top, or until a sharp knife comes out dry.

-Allow to cool, remove from the tin, and place in an air-tight container.
+Allow to cool, and remove from the tin.

 All recipes and content © Miriam Sorrell www.mouthwateringvegan.com 2010